yui-mhcp/yui-mhcp/README.md

 - 💞️ I’m looking to collaborate on Deep Learning projects on TTS, Q&A or other funny topics ! :smile:
 - 📫 You can ping me if you have question or send me an email / Discord message if you want to collaborate on a new project :smile:

-:yum: **I have added 2 generated audios to wish you all the best for this new year !** :yum:

 The objective of this github is to propose many utilities to create, train, monitor and experiment models / architectures by tracking all configuration for reproducibility / comparison.